hildigerr/xdg-launcher/README.md

     -   Fuzzed passwd files are not removed from the `/tmp` directory, but will be overwritten each time.

 ## Notes
 If you have an `$XAUTHORITY` setting, the `.Xauthority` link will not be made.
-It is hoped that the setting just works without the cludge.
+It is hoped that the setting works without it.
 I have not yet been successful in enabling this setting.
-So, if it works for you or not, please let me know.
+So if you do have it set, please let me know if this works for you or not.